 (There was also a matter of practicality here.
 The Bladeguard models came in the Indomitus launch box.
 GW’s choices were either 1) forbid Dark Angels players from using the models they’d just bought, 2) make BGV company veterans in green, or 3) allow power armour in the Deathwing.
 Option 1 doesn’t make commercial sense and would feel bad.
 Option 2 probably would have been fine.
 GW went with 3 and changed the lore.)

 In 10th edition, GW has decided to relax the Primaris/firstborn distinction, and has outright said that Primaris marines can wear Terminator Armour.
 Meanwhile, Sternguard Veterans are included in the Leviathan box, with Deathwing transfers for their left shoulders and the Crux Terminatus for their right.
 No in-story explanation has yet been given for this change.
+The 10th edition Dark Angels supplement also gives Vanguard Veterans the Deathwing keyword.

 * Unless you’d rather paint them in a different color scheme.
 They’re your models after all!
 See also my piece on successor chapters, which don’t all put their veterans in special colors.

 Dreadnoughts and Land Raiders can, of course, also serve other companies, in which case they’d be green.
+In 10th edition they get the Deathwing keyword regardless of their color scheme but I think it makes sense for them to match the company they’re serving in.

 See here for more on apothecary paint schemes.
 My preference is that the Apothecary retain the cold white of his office with a bone white shoulder pad, but you could paint him all bone white if you prefer.